katniny/Auride/README.md

 Further copyright related information can be found at <https://transs.social/opensource>

-## 🙌 Thank you to everyone that's contributed to TransSocial!
+**🙌 Thank you to everyone that's contributed to TransSocial, and thank you to everyone that uses TransSocial!**